-Refer to Section 4.6.6.2, Cultural and Historic Resources/Historic Architectural Resources Mitigation, for a discussion of the MOA that addresses construction impacts.
+An MOA will be developed and implemented for the Baseline and BART alternatives, and the MOS scenarios.
+Refer to Section 4.6.6.2, Cultural and Historic Resources/Historic Architectural Resources Mitigation, for a discussion of the MOA, which addresses construction impacts.